KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 Active selections widget
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-By clicking on the *Add widget* button or icon and then on *Active Selections* it is possible to add a *Active Selections* widget to the dashboard.
+By clicking on the *Add widget* button or icon and then *Active Selections* it is possible to add a *Active Selections* widget to the dashboard.
-This way the user can view the list of curren selections applied on a widget.
+This chart shows the list of current selections applied on a widget.
 An icon on the right upper corner of the dashboard will
-be visible and by clicking on it the list of current selections will be visible.
-On each item of this list a *trash* icon lets the
-deletion of that selection.
+be visible and clickable to open the list.
+On each item of the list a *trash* icon is available for the deletion of that selection.

 .. figure:: media/image052.png